tahiri-lab/aPhyloGeo/paper/paper.md

 By utilizing the `aPhyloGeo` Python API, users can programmatically implement sophisticated phylogenetic analyses without the need for a graphical interface.
 This API provides a powerful and flexible toolset for conducting analyses, allowing users to tailor the application to their specific research needs.
 Through this approach, aPhyloGeo facilitates a nuanced understanding of the interplay between genetic evolution and environmental factors in the context of species adaptation, all within the Python programming environment.

-A cross-platform application for phylogenetic tree analysis with climate parameters (`aPhyloGeo`) is a pipeline for performing phylogenetic analyses from genetic and climate data.
-The pipeline provides a suite of analyses adapted to different scenarios, designed to allow the analysis of data sets represented by three different levels: 1) genetic, 2) climatic, and 3) biogeography correlation, all in one package.
-These levels of similarity (assessed by least squares distance in \autoref{eq:ls}, Robinson and Foulds distance) influence the assumptions used to consider a correlation between the genetics of a species and its habitat during the reconstruction of the multiple alignment required for phylogenetic inference.
 By selecting an appropriate gene list for the available data defined on a set of species to explain the adaptation of the species according to the Darwinian hypothesis, the user can be confident that these assumptions are taken into account in `aPhyloGeo`.

 # Statement of need